RunLLM/gitbook/example-workflows/sentiment-analysis.md

 <!-- ------------- New Cell ------------ -->

 First, we'll load some test data.
 Here, we'll use a dataset that has reviews of various hotels; our table has the name of the hotel, the date of the review, the nationality of the reviewer, and the text of the review itself.
-This data is preloaded for us in the [Aqueduct demo DB](https://docs.aqueducthq.com/example-workflows/demo-data-warehouse).
+This data is preloaded for us in the [Aqueduct Demo Database](https://docs.aqueducthq.com/integrations/aqueduct-demo-integration).